Waterfall Project Management: A Step-by-Step Guide

 "Project Management: A Systems Approach to Planning, Scheduling, and Controlling"

-Although broader in scope, this book provides foundational knowledge on structured project management, including Waterfall, and is a must-read for project managers.
+This book provides foundational knowledge on structured project management, including phase-gated delivery models.

 "A Guide to the Project Management Body of Knowledge (PMBOK® Guide)"